MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ## System Updates
 You can use the API Explorer to perform over-the-air (OTA) updates for Misty.
 We recommend you check for updates weekly.
-Updates can include:

-* Image assets
-* Sound assets
-* Motor controller firmware
-* Real-time controller firmware
-* Occipital Structure Core depth sensor firmware
-* Home Robot application (running on Windows IoT Core)
-* Sensory Services application (running on Android)
+To find the version number(s) for the most recent system updates, see the release notes on our [Community site](https://community.mistyrobotics.com/c/development/misty-I).

 **Important: Please keep Misty plugged in for the entire duration of the update and do not attempt to send commands to her during this time.**